knulli-cfw/knulli.org/docs/faq/troubleshooting.md

 ---

-### Q: I've installed/updated to the latest version and I don't have audio, or my controls don't respond, or something else is not working as expected - what can I do?
+### Q: I've installed/updated to the latest version, and I don't have audio, my controls don't respond, or something else is not working as expected - what can I do?

 A: You might want to try to reset your device to **factory settings**.
 Please follow our guide on [Resetting to Factory Settings](../../configure/reset-to-factory-settings)